thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/propagation-calculated-field.md

 <hr>

-## Calculated field configuration
+## Configuration

-Define the data sources, calculation logic, result format, and how it will be further processed in the system.
+Define the data sources, the propagation path and data, the output type, and the result processing strategy in the system.

 ### General